 Want to learn how to start a budget that works?
 Go to my Budgeting Page

-Two Common Budgeting Problems
+Two Common Problems With Sticking to a Budget

 Two of the biggest problems that I see people dealing with when getting started with a budget are fear and a lack of confidence.